GaspardCulis/dotfiles/docs/gasdev.md

 ## Deploy configuration

 In order to deploy new configuration changes after the initial NixOS installation, I use [deploy-rs](https://github.com/serokell/deploy-rs).
-It requires a properly set-up **ssh-agent** and SSH keys being installed on the **gaspard** user.
+It requires a properly set-up **ssh-agent** and SSH keys being installed on the **root** user.

 Then you can deploy the new configuration: